codemetropolis/CodeMetropolis/toolchain/interXMLformat/index.md

                  </attributes>
 ~~~

-A buildable is representing an object of the city in hierarchical structure.
+`Buildable` tags are representing objects of the city, which are located in hierarchical structure.
 These objects have some parameters with specific meaning:

 + **id:** identifies buildable, for example "L176".
 + **name:** name of the buildable, it can be a method, a function etc.